Guide

 VerifiedCLI 3.1.1 · iCloud · last tested April 11, 2026

-Why iCloud Mail is awkward to send from the terminal
+iCloud Mail is awkward to send from the terminal because Apple exposes SMTP instead of a public mail API.

 Apple requires an app-specific password for any third-party access to iCloud Mail, a policy bundled with mandatory two-factor authentication on Apple IDs.
 The only programmatic route is SMTP on smtp.mail.me.com:587, protected by one of those passwords generated at appleid.apple.com.
 Reset the Apple ID password or revoke the app-specific password and every script breaks at once.